Amid U.S. air strikes, Iraq struggles to build own air force

 As of August, only two of the $65 million Iraqi F-16s had been handed over by Lockheed Martin Corp to the U.S. government and none had reached Iraq.
 The jets are now held up by payment problems and deteriorating security, which has prevented work needed to prepare Balad air base for the planes.

-"The F-16s are not being delivered at this time because the Iraqis did not make the latest instalment and because the installation security plan at Balad was not completed because of the security situation in Iraq," a U.S. defence official said on condition of anonymity.
+"The F-16s are not being delivered at this time because the Iraqis did not make the latest installment and because the installation security plan at Balad was not completed because of the security situation in Iraq," a U.S. defense official said on condition of anonymity.

 U.S. strikes this month have helped drive Islamic State back from sensitive Kurdish regions.
 Islamic State militants beheaded U.S. journalist James Foley in face of the strikes.